📅 Last Updated: January 30, 2026

 29. The Median Age for a Fintech Founder Is 34 Years

 The typical fintech founder is around 34 years old.
-This indicates that the fintech industry is propelled by a fresh wave of innovators.
+This indicates that the fintech industry is propelled by a fresh wave of innovators who bring both youthful energy and enough professional experience to navigate complex financial regulations.

 Fintech App Development Costs & Expenses